-- iv.
-Reviewed the existing internal controls and work processes undertaken by the respective departments in the companies under review for relevant areas or business and the Group's systems and practices for identification and management of risks; - v.
+- v.
 Reviewed and recommended improvements to the existing System of Internal Controls and Risk Management System of the Group; and - vi.
-Reviewed and assessed the adequacy of the scope, functions, competency and resources of the outsourced Internal Auditors on 23 June 2020 and 21 May 2021 and that they have the necessary authority to carry out their work.
+Reviewed and assessed the adequacy of the scope, functions, competency and resources of the outsourced Internal Auditors on 21 May 2021 and 25 May 2022 and that they have the necessary authority to carry out their work.